uditalias/swamp/README.md

 ## Usage and Configurations

-Once the `swamp` command executes in the folder where the `Swampfile.js` is located, it will initialize and run your configurations, after that you can access your swamp dashboard from your browser (default: http://localhost:2121/).
+Once the `swamp` command executes in the folder where the `Swampfile.js` is located, it will initialize and run your configurations, another way is to use the `-p, --path` option to set the `Swampfile.js` location (see the [usage](#usage-swamp-command-options) section), after that you can access your swamp dashboard from your browser (default: http://localhost:2121/).

 The `Swampfile.js` exports a function as a node module, this function receives the Swamp as a parameter which your can config with the `swamp.config({ ... })` function which receives a configuration object.